lijcam/Instruqt/kubernetes-fundamentals/02-deploy-application-using-kubernetes-objects/assignment.md

   username: admin
   password: admin
 </pre>
-You may need to logout from the OpenShift console from the previous exercise.
+You may need to log out from the OpenShift console from the previous exercise.
 </details>

 Enter the Developer perspective, and enter the Topology view.
 Switch to Project `team-pacman`.